Link199292/auto-mining/readme.md

 # **auto-miner**

 auto-miner is a python script which allows you to automate the process of ETH mining based on the current gas value.
+This may be useful for those people who live in places with an unfavourable electricity bill and who want to maximize the revenue.

 ## config.txt